christopher-kleine/slt/README.md

 - `Reject`: Removes all entries that pass the provided function.
 (This is similiar to [slices.DeleteFunc](https://pkg.go.dev/slices#DeleteFunc), but it doesn't change the original slice.)
 - `Remove`: Remove certain elements from a slice. ([slices.Delete](https://pkg.go.dev/slices#Delete) uses an index, this uses values).
 - `Select`: Keeps all entries that pass the provided function.
+- `SplitBy`: Splits a slice into 2 parts using the provided function.
 - `Union`: Merge all slices and remove duplicates.
 - `Unique / UniqueFunc`: Removed duplicates from the slice.